 A solid understanding of the control environment is important in order to assess the extent to which inquiry will be effective in obtaining reliable evidence.
 For example, in an environment in which management’s integrity and trustworthiness are high, the auditor may be able to place relatively more reliance on inquiry.
 A decision regarding the extent to which inquiry will provide sufficient, appropriate evidence is required.

 - considering the knowledge, objectivity, experience, responsibility, and qualifications of the individual to be interviewed;

 - using open or closed questions appropriately;

-- considering the interviewee's responses and asking follow-up questions.
+- evaluating the interviewee’s responses based on our understanding of the entity and other audit procedures performed, and asking follow-up questions.

 Inquiries can often be efficiently combined with other testing procedures such as observation and will frequently be followed up by further audit procedures to obtain sufficient appropriate evidence.